peterhanneman/tidal-orphans/README.md

 Creates (or updates) a playlist called "Tracks From Playlists Not In Library" in your Tidal account.
 This playlist contains all tracks that appear in any of your playlists but are NOT in your Tidal library (favorites).

 Useful for finding playlist tracks you haven't actually added to your library, helping you keep your library and playlists in sync if desired.

+If you later add or remove tracks from your library or playlists, running the script again will update the "Playlist Tracks Not In Library" playlist accordingly.